treyhunner/treyhunner.github.com/source/_posts/2022-01-14-variables-and-values-in-python.markdown

     tweet["date"] = datetime.strptime(tweet["date"], "%b %d %Y")
 ```

-The `deepcopy` function attempts to recursively copy an object along with all objects it points to.
-But there's usually an even simpler solution than `deepcopy`: **don't mutate objects that don't belong to you**.

-In Python, we often **make new objects instead of mutating existing objects**:
+But in Python, we often prefer to make new objects instead of mutating existing objects.
+So we could entirely remove that `deepcopy` usage above by making a new list of new dictionaries instead of deep-copying our old list-of-dictionaries.

 ```python
 # Parse date strings into datetime objects